-How are Child Support and Custody Issues in Military Divorces Different?
+Child Support and Custody After Military Divorce

 For military families, child support and child custody issues are governed both by Alabama law and by Armed Forces regulations.
 That means reaching an agreement on these issues can be much more complicated than in a civilian divorce.

 Alabama Military Divorce Case

 Alabama requires that questions of child support and child custody be resolved, whenever possible, in a way that is in the “best interests of the child.”
 What this means for any particular children or families depends on several factors, including:

 Alabama child custody laws recognize that children have a right to a relationship with each of their loving parents.
 This may mean sorting out fair and reasonable visitation when one family member is overseas for months at a time.
 It could also include working out a way for the child to have contact with both families, even if one parent is deployed.

 Alabama child support laws indicate that members of the military can be expected to pay both child support and alimony – but not if the total amount is more than 60 percent of the service member’s income.